Heritsam/heritsam/readme.md

 ### Hello there 👋

-> I'm a Fullstack Developer even though I'm currently focusing as a Mobile Developer, mainly using Flutter.
+'m a Fullstack Developer even though I'm currently focusing as a Mobile Developer, mainly using Flutter.

 - 😐 Pronouns: `he/him/his`
 - 💻 Currently learning `Golang`